Stormwater Management Division

 Columbia, SC 29203

-The Richland County Stormwater Management Division (RCSH2O) provides stormwater management support (drainage and water quality) in order to improve public safety, enhance public health and increase public service through departmental and divisional coordination and public awareness.
+The mission of the Stormwater Management Division is to promote stormwater drainage, water quality enhancement) in order to improve public safety, enhance public health, and increase public awareness.

 Stormwater is any water that falls on the ground when it rains or snows.
 On natural surfaces that water infiltrates—or soaks—into the ground; but on paved surfaces, it becomes surface runoff.
 Surface runoff either flows to the nearest pond or stream, or it flows into an inlet such as a storm drain.
 Any pollution on the ground is carried away by the runoff, and because stormwater runoff and the water flowing into storm drains is not treated, the pollution ends up in our local waterways.
 That polluted water affects the aquatic life and our ability to use the water for recreational and industrial purposes.